Z2l0/anki-english-60k-decks/README.md

 ## ⚛️ About Atomic Cards

-Cards are sorted according to the frequency ranking of words, from most frequent to least frequent.
-However, each meaning of a word is treated as an individual "atomic" card, meaning that every single definition is presented separately.

-This approach means that even less common definitions of frequently used words may appear early in your studies due to the overall frequency of the word itself.
-If you encounter definitions you prefer not to study, feel free to mark them as **easy**, or manually **suspend** or **delete** them.
+Cards are ordered by **word frequency**, but each definition is split into its own **atomic card**.
+As a result, high-frequency words may surface multiple cards early, including less common meanings.

+To make this easier to manage, words with two or more definition cards are labeled with sense-priority tags: `core`, `extend`, and `rare`, so you can focus on the most useful meanings first.
+If a card is not relevant to your goals, feel free to **suspend** or **delete** it.

 ---